spbek1961/GettingandCleaningDataProject/README.md

 <p> This repo contains the script run_analysis.R that processes data from the Human Activity Recognition Using Smartphones data set and produces a tidy dataset.
 The original data set should be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.</p>

 <p>If the script is located in a directory in your computer, the original data should be stored in the following relative path to that directory:  "./UCI HAR Dataset/".
-Just unzip the data with the directory structure as stored in the downloaded .zip file.</p>
+Just copy the zip file to your script directory and unzip the data with the directory structure as stored in the .zip file.</p>

 <p>In order to run the script, set your working directory in R to the directory where the script is located (or use the full path) and type 'source("./run_analysis.R")' from the R prompt. </p>